vessoutraore/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [7-create_global_variable](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/7-create_global_variable "7-create_global_variable"): Script that creates a new global variable.

 [8-true_knowledge](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/8-true_knowledge "8-true_knowledge"): Script  that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+[9-divide_and_rule](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/9-divide_and_rule "9-divide_and_rule"): Script that prints the result of POWER divided by DIVIDE, followed by a new line.
+POWER and DIVIDE are environment variables